 The Fulufjället Wilderness is embedded in Fulufjället National Park, Sweden.
 Located at the border with Norway, Fulufjället Wilderness is a virtually untouched Scandinavian nature area.
-Fulufjället Wilderness is named after the mountain Fulufjället that is 1,044 m high.
+Fulufjället Wilderness is named after the mountain Fulufjället, which is 1 044 m high.
 It covers the Swedish part of the Fulufjället massif, which is the southernmost part of the Scandes in Sweden.
-The Norwegian part of the massif is protected by Norway’s Fulufjället National Park.
+The Norwegian part of the massif is protected by Norway’s Fulufjellet National Park.

 The Teiču Wilderness is embedded into the Teiču Strict Nature Reserve.
 Teiču Reserve is the largest nature reserve in Latvia and it is one of the largest areas of intact bog moss in the Baltic.
 Teiču Wilderness protects a large complex, representing valuable ecosystems of wetlands and forest.
 Teiču Wilderness is one of four strict nature reserves in Latvia and is well known due to the high species diversity.